 Premium backup plugins can fully automate the process of backing up your WordPress database and/or full file structure.
 These can email the backup files to you daily, weekly or monthly, or transfer them to your cloud storage account such as Dropbox.
 Install and use one of them, because they can be a lifesaver in the event that a hacker breaches your website and does actually cause severe damage.

 Database backups are only one part of the puzzle.
-Ensure that you do have a complete backup of the entire site, including WordPress, and most importantly, the /wp-content/ directory which includes all themes, plugins and image data.
-In that way, it’s relatively easy to relocate your site into new hosting.
+Ensure that you have a complete backup of the entire site, including WordPress, and most importantly, the /wp-content/ directory which includes all themes, plugins and image data.
+In that way, it’s relatively easy to relocate your site to new hosting.

 2 – Server, Network and PC Vulnerabilities

 Be aware of the configuration of your hosting company’s web server.
-Is it running old versions PHP, MySQL, Cpanel in a shared hosting environment?
+Is it running old versions of PHP, MySQL and Cpanel in a shared hosting environment?
 If so, that places you at greater risk than being on a hardened server with up-to-date tools and services such as cpHulk and Mod_Security running.

 Never access your WP installation from non-secure networks such as an internet cafe, coffee shop or hotel WiFi system.

 Another commonsense measure is to ensure that the PC you post from uses current and reputable antivirus software that also detects malware, spyware and key-loggers.

 WordPress Technical Support Services

 We provide comprehensive WordPress technical support services: – you never know when trouble will strike, but help is available should you require it. (wwwwordpresstechsupport.co.nz)

 Page last updated on Wednesday, October 11, 2023 by the author Ben Kemp